mimiyin/choreographic-interventions-s18/README.md

    * Can we define space with sound?

 ### In-class
-   * Play with interactive soundspace examples.
+   * Play with interactive soundspaces.
+      * Analog v.
+Digital
+      * Building harmonies in "pitch space."

 ### Assignment
    * Choreograph a dynamic space for people to explore and interact with.